PickNikRobotics/generate_parameter_library/example_external/README.md

   use_sim_time
   ```

-All parameter are automatically declared and callbacks are setup by default.
+All parameters are automatically declared and callbacks are setup by default.
 You can set a parameter by typing:

 `ros2 param set /admittance_controller control.frame.id new_frame`